jysmys/Rails_demo/README.md

 # Blog / article by Jenny

-Blogg site where you can create new bloggs and edit or destroy them.
+Blogg site where you can create new bloggs as a login member and edit or destroy them.
 Also its possible to add comments to the posts.

 ### Ruby version ruby 2.5.1p57

 ### System dependencies

-Bundler 2.1.2
+- Bundler 2.1.2
-Rails 6.0.2
+- Rails 6.0.2
-postgres DB
+- postgres DB
+- Devise
+- FactoryBot

 ### test suite